Nebado/dotfiles/README.md

 # Dotfiles

-My config files for some programs.
+My config files for some applications.

 # Requirements